 The lifespan of a deep cycle battery will vary considerably with how it is used, how it is maintained and charged, temperature, and other factors.
-In extreme cases, it can vary to extremes - we have seen L-16's killed in less than a year by severe overcharging and water loss, and we have a large set of surplus telephone batteries that sees only occasional (10-15 times per year) heavy service that were just replace after 35+ years.
+It can vary to extremes - we have seen L-16's killed in less than a year by severe overcharging and water loss, and we have a large set of surplus telephone batteries that see only occasional (10-15 times per year) heavy service that was just replaced after 35+ years.
 We have seen gelled cells destroyed in one day when overcharged with a large automotive charger.
 We have seen golf cart batteries destroyed without ever being used in less than a year because they were left sitting in a hot garage or warehouse without being charged.
 Even the so-called "dry charged" (where you add acid when you need them) have a shelf life of 18 months at most.
 (They are not totally dry - they are actually filled with acid, the plates formed and charged, then the acid is dumped out).

-These are some typical (minimum - maximum) typical expectations for batteries if used in deep cycle service.
+These are some typical (minimum-maximum) expectations for batteries if used in deep cycle service.
 There are so many variables, such as depth of discharge, maintenance, temperature, how often and how deep cycled, etc. that it is almost impossible to give a fixed number.

 - Starting: 3-12 months

 - Deep cycle (L-16 type etc): 4-8 years